timh5011/uiuc_hep_muography_geant4_simulation/README.md

 *    2. Navigate to build folder and run cmake ..
 *    2. Run make from build folder
 *    3. Run Executable: ./sim_bc408_1
 *    4. After running events, hits will be stored in output.root file in base directory.
-To access these, run root output.root and open a new TBRowser
+To access these, run root output.root and open a new TBrowser